NunoNevesEF/NunoNevesEF/README.md

 Final-year **Computer Engineering student** at **ISEL**, with a
 strong interest in **software development** and **databases**.
 Proactive and with hands-on experience gained through
 various academic projects.

-🎯 Currently looking for opportunities to apply my skills in real-world environments.
+I have most of the projects I developed here if you wanna take a look.

 ---